nguyenvanduocit/all-in-one-model-context-protocol/scripts/google-token/README.md

    - Click "Save and Continue"
    - Add test users if needed
    - Click "Save and Continue"

-## 1. Preparation

-1. Ensure Go is installed on your computer
-2. Create a new directory for the project
-3. Copy `main.go` file into the project directory

 ## 2. Get credentials.json